 - For a specific Tecplot 360 feature, search our Videos or the User’s Manual.

-- The Getting Started Guide pdf and data used in Step 3 “Exploring Your Data” can be downloaded here:
+- The Getting Started Manual pdf is in your installation, and the data used in Step 3 “Exploring Your Data” can be downloaded here:

 Step 2: Loading Your Data